Everything a Sales Leader Needs to Know About Value-Based Selling

 7. Identify Buyer Behavior Style

 Every prospect has a unique buying behavior style that leads them to make purchasing decisions.
-When your salespeople identify and adapt their approach to the prospect’s preferred style, they not only build trust, but they can communicate the true value of the proposition more effectively.
+When your sellers identify a customer’s preferred buying style, they can adapt their approach to match that style.
+By doing this, they not only build trust, but they can communicate the true value of the solution more effectively.

-IMPACT Selling is a 6-step sales process that helps salespeople connect with prospects and customers, identify wants and needs, and effortlessly guide the buyer towards the best solution.
+When your sales team uses a buyer-focused, value-based sales approach, they can quickly build trust and position themselves as strategic advisors.
+IMPACT Selling® is an actionable, highly effective sales process that helps salespeople connect with prospects and customers, identify their wants and needs, and effortlessly guide the buyer towards the best solution.